SeanKilleen/seankilleen.github.io/_posts/2018-09-14-using-wsl-to-make-ruby-play-nice.markdown

 The team behind WSL has put in a ton of work to make this experience seamless.
 A small bit of googling let me follow instructions to get up and running on Ubuntu without sacrificing the ease and muscle memory of the Windows environment as my main setup.

+NOTE: I did eventually figure out how to fix the build on Windows once I got the correct tooling installed.
+But this was way more fun in the interim!

 I hope this helps serve as an introduction to Windows Subsystem for Linux.
 But if you'll excuse me for now, I have some links to go fix!